tengqm/FlagGems/docs/contribution.md

 ## Op Unit Test

-Operator Unit Tests check the correctness of operators.
-If new operators are added, you need to add test cases in the corresponding file under the `tests` directory.
+The unit tests check the correctness of operators.
+When adding new operators, you need to add test cases in the corresponding file under the `tests` directory.
 If new test files are added, you should also add the test commands to the `cmd` variable in the `tools/coverage.sh` file.

 For operator testing, decorate `@pytest.mark.{OP_NAME}` before the test function so that we can run the unit test function of the specified OP through `pytest -m`.